Different Mechanical Seal Types for Centrifugal Pumps

 This article highlights the benefits and drawbacks of the different types of mechanical seals used in centrifugal pumps.

-Different Types of Mechanical Seals for Centrifugal Pumps
+• 6 Types of Mechanical Seals for Centrifugal Pumps

-Balanced Seals and Unbalanced Seals
+1. Balanced Seals

 Balanced mechanical seal arrangements refer to a system where the forces acting at the seal faces are balanced.
 As a result of the lower face loading, there is more even lubrication of the seal faces and longer seal life.
 Learn about our mechanical seal lubrication systems today.